-And hummus is so easy to make if you have a food processor, or a good blender.
-Just throw all the ingredients in there, give it a whirl, and you're done.
-Cleanup is minimal, too.
-That's my kind of dip.
+Roasted beet hummus is easy to make if you have a food processor, or a good blender.
+Just throw all the ingredients in , give it a whirl, and you’re done.
+I love that it takes just a few minutes to make this deliciously creamy stuff.

 Roasting beets, as with other veggies, really brings out their flavour without losing any of the glorious colour.
-But you can do this hummus with boiled beets, too.
+But you can do this hummus with boiled beets, too, or even use canned beets.
 I roasted mine on the outside grill.
-It's also a very forgiving recipe.
+It’s also a very forgiving recipe.
 You can add more or less garlic or lemon according to your taste.
-To roast, preheat oven, or outdoor grill with lid, to 350°.
-Wash, trim and peel the beets and cut into quarters.
-Wrap in aluminum foil and roast for about an hour or until tender.
-Allow to cool completely before using in roasted beet hummus.

-If you like different variations of hummus, you can also check out Roasted Pumpkin Hummus.
+If you want more hummus with a different twist, you can also check out Roasted Pumpkin Hummus.

 Makes about 2 1/2 cups and will keep for up to a week in the fridge.